CbtGit73/s3_cariocas/README.md

-# Group Dev Work
+# Dev Work
-# Cloud Ninjas create TF code for an S3 bucket in VS.
+# Create TF code for an S3 bucket in VS.
 Make homepage from VSC
 - push from PC to Github or ADO